Assortment Planning in Retail: What It Is & Examples (Guide)

 Differences Between Assortment Planning and Merchandise Planning (HERE)

-Merchandise planning is the broader process that looks at what categories or departments you’ll invest in based on sales goals and market trends.
-Assortment planning, on the other hand, dives deeper into the specific products, sizes, colors, or styles within those categories to satisfy customer demand.
-While assortment planning is tactical, detailing product mixes, merchandise planning is strategic, aligning with financial objectives.
+Merchandise planning is the broader process that determines which categories or departments you’ll invest in based on sales goals and market trends.
+Assortment planning, however, dives deeper into the specific products, sizes, colors, or styles within those categories to satisfy customer demand.

 Here’s a quick breakdown: